rach7777/monax-may/about/jobs.md

 We will compensate you for your time in building the community.
 CMs sought for the following cities/regions:

-* New York City (our new [home base](https://blog.erisindustries.com/2015/05/29/ei-comms-data-bill/)
+* New York City (our new [base of marmot operations](https://blog.erisindustries.com/2015/05/29/ei-comms-data-bill/))
 * Tokyo
 * Buenos Aires
 * Moscow